gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 >**Note**:  Do not use The Gitlab names or the AWS profile to figure out which one is current production and which one is hot stand by as these name can refers to either.
 Use DNS mappings and the table at the top of the document

+#### Process for complex changes

+If the release contains infrastructure changes, and/or changes to the database schema, and/or brand new application deployment (e.g: FUW, Gigareview, ...)

 Logical Steps to perform:
 1. Setup a change embargo on current production infrastructure